 Appendix 4A Condition 5 of the PA states that noise generated by Mannering Colliery is to be measured in accordance with the relevant requirements of the INP.
-The INP application notes state that Section 4 of the INP has been withdrawn and the modifying factor adjustments outlined in Fact Sheet C of the NPfI are to be used when assessing certain characteristics of a noise source.
+The INP application notes state that Section 4 of the INP has been withdrawn and the modifying factor adjustments outlined in Fact Sheet C of the NPfl are to be used when assessing certain characteristics of a noise source, including low frequency noise.